wcout/fltk-gif-animation/README.md

-Perhaps a generic `Fl_Animation` class (or whatever it may be called) would make sense - and _one_ constructor for such a class could be an `Fl_Animated_GIF_Image` (which would then not be needed to rum the animation, just supply the data).
+Perhaps a generic `Fl_Animation` class (or whatever it may be called) would make sense - and _one_ constructor for such a class could be an `Fl_Animated_GIF_Image` (which would then not be needed to run the animation, but only to supply the data).
 Or something like that.